Skip to main content

 1. Visit the Web UI

-2. Click the camera you wish to create a mask for
+4. At the top right, select the camera you wish to create a mask or zone for

-6. Click "Add" on the type of mask or zone you would like to create
+5. Click the plus icon under the type of mask or zone you would like to create

-7. Click on the camera's latest image to create a masked area.
-The yaml representation will be updated in real-time
+6. Click on the camera's latest image to create the points for a masked area.
+Click the first point again to close the polygon.

 motion: